lukeFalsina/Grab-n-Run/README.md

 ## Quick example of use

-This quick use case gives you a taste on how to use GNR once that you have added it to your project.
+This quick use case gives you a taste on how to use GNR once you have added it to your project.

 #### 1. Create a key pair to sign your code and export your developer certificate